Clinical Associate Professor of Music Business

 A Londoner by birth, Sam was a news and music business reporter and editor in the UK and Hong Kong before moving to New York in 1999.
-He has an MA in Communications from Hunter College CUNY, and completed his PhD at NYU's Department of Media, Culture and Communication in 2012.
-His dissertion is a comparative study of the music markets and copyright regimes of Brazil, Canada, and the United States, examined through the critical theoretical lenses of Cultural Hybridization, Network Information Economics, and Modern Social Imaginaries.
-Related research interests include the critical analysis of national and supranational copyright policies, the politics of media piracy, and the Access to Knowledge and information rights social movements; cultural and economic hybridization, glocalization, and cosmopolitanism; remix/mashup theory and practice; and video games and other emergent interactive media involving music.
+He has a BS in Psychology from the University of Bristol in the UK; an MA in Communications from Hunter College CUNY; and completed his PhD at NYU's Department of Media, Culture and Communication in 2012.
+His dissertation is a comparative study of the music markets and copyright/piracy regimes of Brazil, Canada, and the United States, examined through the critical theoretical lenses of Cultural Hybridization, Network Information Economics, and Modern Social Imaginaries.
+Related research interests include novel recording industry music consumption indicator systems; national and supranational music, cultural, and copyright policies; media piracy and information rights social movements; cultural and economic hybridization, glocalization, cosmopolitanism, and Music Cities; remix/mashup theory and practice; and video games, VR/AR/MR, holographics, and other emergent interactive media involving music.

 Sam has written for, among others, Music Week, Music & Copyright, The Guerrilla Guide to the Music Industry, The South China Morning Post in Hong Kong, IBM Think Research and openDemocracy.net, and has published academic articles in First Monday and in Portuguese translation in Brazil.
 He has spoken on panels or given talks at South By South West, the Audio Engineering Society, CMJ, the Brazilian Studies Association, and SOAS in London.
-In 2009, Sam curated CMJ PLAY, a one-day conference on business opportunities for musicians in the interactive, mobile apps, and gaming sectors, held during the annual CMJ Music Marathon.
-He is also a hiphop/scratch DJ, sometime capoeirista, and remains an expert-level Guitar Hero.
+In 2009, Sam curated CMJ PLAY, a one-day conference on business opportunities for musicians in the interactive, mobile apps, and gaming sectors.